Qraft

 Origin Traceability

 For organic vegetables and premium ingredients, linking to producer profiles and cultivation methods builds consumer trust.
-Traceability transparency is also important as a countermeasure against food fraud.
+The experience of "seeing the face of the farmer who grew this vegetable" also justifies price premiums.

 Multilingual Allergy Information

-Physical allergy labeling on food packages has space limitations.
-QR codes can provide detailed allergen information for all regulated substances in multiple languages including English, Chinese, and Korean.
+QR codes can provide detailed allergen information for all 28 substances in multiple languages including English, Chinese, and Korean.
+Additionally, contamination information (cross-contact possibilities on production lines) and ingredient origins (plant-based vs. animal-based) can be detailed.

 Recipe Suggestions and Consumer Engagement